-State Farm is again offering their bank customers TurboTax tax-prep software at a great discount.
-TurboTax Deluxe Online is free, Premier is $20, Home & Business is $30, and State is also included free with e-File for all versions.
-You can see the offer mentioned here, but with very limited details.
-Keep reading for how it only takes a one-time $25 deposit and a week’s time for anyone to open an eligible checking account and get this valuable perk.
+Works again for Tax Year 2013.
+State Farm is again offering their bank and credit card customers TurboTax tax-prep software at a significant discount.
+TurboTax Federal Deluxe Online is free, Premier is $20, Home & Business is $30, and State is also included free with e-File for all versions.
+Software downloads are also available (Deluxe $20, Premier $30, Home & Business $40).
+I ran an experiment last year and found it only took a one-time $25 deposit and a week’s time to obtain this valuable perk.
+Details below.

 First, I opened a new account online.
 Make sure to apply for “Free Checking” and not “Interest Checking” which has higher minimum balance requirements.
 I was able to do everything online, nothing to mail in.
-They ask for driver’s license number for verification.
-New customers must fund their checking account with at least $25, and the easiest methods are to use an online bank transfer (routing and account numbers) or fund with a credit card.
+New customers must fund their checking account with at least $25, and the easiest methods are to use an online bank transfer or fund with a credit card.
 The site warns you that it may be classified as a cash advance, and in the spirit of discovery I tried using a Citi credit card and it was indeed marked a cash advance (I paid it off immediately so the interest charges on $25 should be less than $2).

 Next, get an account number and gain online access..
 You’ll need to wait for approval and a snail mail letter with your new account number.
 There may be another way to get this number faster (calling in?) but I just waited a few days.
 You’ll need your account number to link your bank account to your online profile.
 After providing it, I had to wait about 24 hours for the account to show up online.